 I love Tic-Tac-Toe.

-I love to remind myself that A Wrinkle in Time was rejected by publishers something like eleven times.
+A Wrinkle in Time was rejected by publishers something like eleven times.
 Aloe Vera on a sunburn, that is.

 Insert pretentious airy voice: “What is winning?”
 What is “publishing?”
 The blasted thing would still be the same as it was on my computer as it would be with a colorful cover.